ghy99/DataVerse/README.md

 ## Things to note: <a id="considerations"></a>

 - When there is any changes to the .env file or the docker-compose.dev.yml file, the docker container ckan-dev will be recreated.
 So any files added through "`docker exec -it <container id> /bin/sh`" will be deleted.
+(Note: to let the files you added not be deleted, add it under 'volumes' in docker-compose.dev.yml)
     - For example, the ClearML credentials that we added when we ran the clearml-init command will be deleted.
 - To retrieve data from the `ckan.ini` file, add the following code.
     ```